hammerheim-game/hammerheim-rules/6-optional-rules.md

 have infected their foe with this debilitating disease: the enemy model must roll equal to or less than its Toughness on a D6 to avoid contracting the sickness.
-If the roll is higher than the model's Toughness, they suffer the -1 to Movement and Initiative penalty for the rest of the battle, (after which it is assumed they get immediate herbal remedies and plenty of rest to keep the disease from setting in permanently!).
+If the roll is higher than the model's Toughness, they suffer the -1 Toughness for the rest of the battle, (after which it is assumed they get immediateherbal remedies and plenty of rest to keep the disease from setting in permanently!).
 The Plague Bearer may not infect the same model more than once in a single battle.
 In addition, the Plague Bearer's ghastly appearance means it now causes fear.

 51 Poisonous Bite: The mutant grows small fangs which can secrete a potent poison.
 Unless the warrior already has a bite attack, it gains an extra attack